Reach out to your local Tribe

 How does your reservation process work?

-If you have any questions about our field trip programs, please contact us via email or by phone before submitting a request.
+If you have questions about our field trip programs, please contact us via email or by phone before submitting a request.
 When you’re ready, you can submit your request via our online form.
 Once we have received your request, we will respond within three business days with more information.
 If we can accommodate your request, you will receive an email with your reservation details and a link to confirm or decline the reservation.
 If we are unable to accommodate your request, we will contact you to discuss alternative dates or options.

 Once your field trip is finalized, you will receive an invoice and a packet of pre-visit information via email.
 You can pay for your program by check, credit card or purchase order.
 Payment is due on or before the date of your program.
 If you choose to pay by credit card, you can do so via our online portal.
 You will receive a link to this portal when you confirm your reservation.